JohnKSmits/johnwebsite.github.io/windowsad.md

 # lab 2

-For this lab I used virtual box and installed windows server 2019 for the DC and Windows 10 for the client.
-I wanted the clients to be able to connnect to the internet but at the same time I wanted to give them private IP's from the DC so they can commicate with each other.
-There are 2 Virtual Network Interface Card's(NIC) I used for the DC.
-The NAT to communicate with the internet through my host PC, and the internal network.
-The DC acted as the default gateway for all the Clients so they could connect to the internet.
-I had to install windows AD on the DC and then DHCP so it could automatically assign the clients IP addresses.
+For this lab I used virtual box and installed windows server 2019 for the DC and Windows 10 for the hosts.
+I used the Domain Contoller(Windows 2019 Server) as the default gateway for all the hosts and set up 2 NICs on the DC.
+So all the hosts are assigned addresses from the DC through DHCP.
+All the hosts can connect to the internet through the DC with is connected to my PC with NAT.

 ![Account Policies](./images/WindowsADdomain.png)